avelurin/phhackathon_almaty/README.md

 ## Step 5 — Normalization (CODE)

 **Purpose**
-Make rows from different sources **comparable and machine-checkable** by standardizing units, names, and types, and by fixing coordinate fields into a single canonical convention.
+Make rows from different sources comparable and machine-checkable; enforce explicit units for coordinates.

+**Fail-fast**
+- If coordinate units required for downstream steps cannot be established (e.g., window columns in “kb” vs “bp” are ambiguous), stop with `unit_unknown` and do not proceed to annotation/merge.

 **Inputs**
 - `intermediate_rows.jsonl`